justinmahar/github-projectv2-csv-exporter/README.md

 - **⬇️ Export all GitHub project cards as a CSV.**
   - View your GitHub cards in your spreadsheet software of choice.
 - **🎛️ Filter issues by status, customize fields, and exclude closed issues.**
-  - Only export cards with the statuses you specify.
-Choose custom fields.
-Don't show closed issues.
+  - Only export cards with the statuses you specify, with options to choose custom fields, or hide closed issues.
 - **🚀 Easy to use**
   - Features a simple and easy to use web UI.
 Configure once.
 Click once to export.